SCool62/broadcaster/README.md

   }
 }
 ```
+Note: Make sure your language Maven language level is 6 or above.
+If it is not, just remove the `@Override`.
 This, on it's own will not do anything.
 When your program starts you need to execute this method:
 ```java
 Broadcaster.addReceiver(new Receiver());